HCL-TECH-SOFTWARE/volt-mx-docs/version/95/Foundry/voltmxfoundry_containers_helm/Content/Installing_Containers_With_Helm.md

     portal                 foundry.apps.dsocp.nonprod.hclpnp.com   router-default.apps.dsocp.nonprod.hclpnp.com   80      11m
     </code></pre>

     For each Ingress we should see that an address has been assigned.
 If there is no address listed, Ingress will not function.
 Generally a lack of address means that no ingress controller has determined it should setup the ingress.
 This is usually caused by incorrectly specifying the ingress.class in values.yaml.
-You can correct this and then run `helm upgrade foundry apps -n foundry` and Helm will apply the class name change for you.
+You can correct this and then run `helm upgrade foundry apps -f values.yaml -n foundry` and Helm will apply the class name change for you.

     If the pods are all showing ready and your Ingress shows addresses, you should be ready to open the Foundry Console in your browser.
 Using the **host name** shown in the output, open the console in your browser.
 From the output above, we would use <http://foundry.apps.dsocp.nonprod.hclpnp.com/mfconsole>.